Natalie Harp: Executive assistant to the President (2025–present)

-In November 2024, after Trump's victory in the 2024 presidential election, The New York Times wrote that Harp was set to serve in his administration.
-That month, she posted a private message sent to Trump by Ukrainian president Volodymyr Zelenskyy that was intended to be private.
-In January 2025, Harp became Trump's executive assistant to the president.
-She continued to dictate social media posts for Trump.
+In November 2024, after Trump won the 2024 presidential election, The New York Times wrote that Harp was set to serve in his administration.
+That month, she posted a message sent to Trump by Ukrainian president Volodymyr Zelenskyy that was intended to be private.
+In January 2025, Trump appointed Harp to the position of special assistant to the President and executive assistant to the President, with a government salary of US$150,000.
+One White House staff member said that she "plays into the less productive and more troublesome parts of his nature, putting things in front of him that aren't vetted".